-\item[$(d_2)$] In \eqref{1.9wang}, we only need $\Pi_{\alpha,\varepsilon,T}^{-1}$ with ${\varepsilon}:=T^{-1}\ln[C(\alpha)]$, but in the proof of the main theorem, we will use the family $\{\Pi_{\alpha,\varepsilon,T}^{-1}\}_{{\varepsilon}\in [0,\alpha)}$.
+\item[$(ii)$] In \eqref{1.9wang}, we only need $\Pi_{\alpha,\varepsilon,T}^{-1}$ with ${\varepsilon}:=T^{-1}\ln[C_2(\alpha)]$, but in the proof of the main theorem, we will use the family $\{\Pi_{\alpha,\varepsilon,T}^{-1}\}_{{\varepsilon}\in [0,\alpha)}$.

-\item[$(d_3)$] We now explain our design of the feedback law $K_T$ as follows: First, based on the weak observability inequality in $(H_4)$, we define an operator $\Lambda_{\alpha,\varepsilon,T}(t)$ (given by \eqref{yu-12-3-1}), which can be treated as a kind of mutated Gramian operator.
+\item[$(iii)$] We now explain our design of the feedback law $K_T$ as follows: First, based on the weak observability inequality in $(H_4)$, we define an operator $\Lambda_{\alpha,\varepsilon,T}(t)$ (given by \eqref{yu-12-3-1}), which can be treated as a kind of mutated Gramian operator.
 Thus, when $\varepsilon$ is fixed, $t\rightarrow \Lambda_{\alpha,\varepsilon,T}(t)$, $t\in [0,T]$, is a mutated Gramian operator-valued function.
 Second, the operator $\Pi_{\alpha,\varepsilon,T}$ (given by \eqref{yu-11-12-3}) can be viewed as the integration of the aforementioned function.
 Thus, each $\Lambda_{\alpha,\varepsilon,T}(t)$ can be treated as a slice of $\Pi_{\alpha,\varepsilon,T}$.
 Third, the feedback $K_T$ (given by \eqref{1.9wang}) is built up with the aid of $\Pi_{\alpha,\varepsilon,T}$.

 It deserves mentioning the following two points: First, our structure is based on the assumption $(H_4)$ quantitatively.
-While the design of feedback laws in \cite{Komornik-1997, Russell, Slemrod, Urquiza, Vest} depends on the assumption of the exact controllability of \eqref{yu-12-2-b-1} qualitatively.
+However, the feedback laws given in \cite{Komornik-1997, Russell, Slemrod, Urquiza, Vest} depend on the assumption of the exact controllability of \eqref{yu-12-2-b-1} qualitatively.
 (The latter will be explained in more detail in the next subsection.)
 Second, unlike works \cite{ Komornik-1997, Russell, Slemrod, Urquiza, Vest}, we are not able to design a feedback law by only one slice $\Lambda_{\alpha,\varepsilon,T}(t)$.
-(This will be seen in the next subsection.)
-One of the reasons is that our assumption $(H_4)$ is weaker than the assumption of the observability in \cite{Komornik-1997, Russell, Slemrod, Urquiza, Vest}.
+The main reason is that our assumption $(H_4)$ is weaker than the assumption of the observability used in \cite{Komornik-1997, Russell, Slemrod, Urquiza, Vest}.